Home > GMAT

 While the GMAT does not particularly test business knowledge of the skill, it does require knowledge of certain grammar and knowledge of algebra, geometry, and arithmetic.
 Through its four sections, it assesses analytical writing and problem-solving abilities, while also addressing data sufficiency, logic, and critical reasoning skills that it believes to be vital to real-world business and management success.

 The GMAT test can be taken up to five times a year.
 Each attempt must be at least 16 days apart.
-The GMAT is administered by the US-based Pearson VUE, under the strict direction of the Graduate Management Admission Council (GMAC), in standardised GMAT test centres in 112 countries around the world.
+The GMAT is administered by the US-based Pearson VUE, under the strict direction of the Graduate Management Admission Council (GMAC), in standardized GMAT test centres in 112 countries around the world.

 According to a survey conducted by Kaplan Test Prep, the GMAT is still the number one choice for MBA aspirants despite the increasing acceptability of GRE scores.
 According to GMAC, “we have continually performed validity studies to statistically verify that the GMAT exam predicts success in business school programs.”